djma-blog-code/minikube-nginx/README.md

 `curl -v -s -I -H 'Host: helloworld' "http://$IP/index2.html`

-Additionally if you have acces, you can issue the command `sudo echo $(IP) helloworld >> /etc/hosts`, you can browse to the pages in your browser of choice.
+Additionally if you have access, you can issue the command `sudo echo $(IP) helloworld >> /etc/hosts`, you can browse to the pages in your browser of choice.

 ## Dependencies